-Strategy 1: Protect and manage sandalwood populations throughout its Western Australian distribution through a Comprehensive, Adequate and Representative (CAR) reserve system.
+Strategy 1: Protect and manage sandalwood populations throughout its Western Australian distribution through a comprehensive, adequate and representative (CAR) reserve system.

 Australia is a signatory to the United Nations Convention on Biological Diversity (CBD).
 This multilateral treaty is the international instrument for the conservation of biological diversity, the sustainable use of its components and the fair and equitable sharing of the benefits arising out of the utilisation of genetic resources.
-To secure long-term protection for Australia's biodiversity in compliance with the CBD, a CAR national reserve system of protected areas is being further developed.
-The Convention sets a target to conserve and effectively manage at least 17 percent of terrestrial and inland water areas (Department of Climate Change, Energy, the Environment and Water, 2022).
+The fifteenth Conference of the Parties to the CBD adopted the Kunming-Montreal Global Biodiversity Framework (GBF).
+The GBF includes a target that by 2030, at least 30 percent of terrestrial and inland water areas are effectively conserved and managed through ecologically representative systems of protected areas and area-based conservation measures that recognises indigenous and traditional territories (CBD, 2022).
+To secure long-term protection for Australia's biodiversity in accordance with the GBF, a CAR national reserve system of protected areas is being continually developed through initiatives such as the State Government's Plan for Our Parks.

 In 1988, Western Australia began building on its existing conservation estate (i.e. CALM Act lands including nature reserves and national parks) to establish a CAR reserve system that aligns with national reserve system goals to develop and effectively manage a comprehensive, adequate and representative national system of protected areas to secure long-term protection for Australia's terrestrial biodiversity.
-To increase rangeland ecosystem representation, DBCA (through its predecessors), purchased pastoral leases and reconfigured their landscapes from commercial agricultural production to management for conservation.
+To increase rangeland ecosystem representation, DBCA (through its predecessors) purchased pastoral leases and reconfigured their landscapes from commercial agricultural production to management for conservation.